alphagov/government-service-design-manual/service-manual/design-and-content/print-forms.md

 * explaining most terms and differences inline

 ## If you have to choose between hiring a writer and a designer, choose a writer
-Templates (like the one below or the Lasting Power of Attorney application) created by teams across government will help you make easy-to-complete forms, but lots of the 'heavy-lifting' will be in making specilist terms and langauge accessible to the majority of users.
+[Templates like the one below]() (based on the Lasting Power of Attorney application) created by teams across government will help you make easy-to-complete forms, but lots of the 'heavy-lifting' will be in making specilist terms and langauge accessible to the majority of users.

-Where specilist terms are unavoidable, or neccessary, you will need people who understand how users read and how best to write for government services working on the design.
+Where specilist terms are unavoidable, or neccessary, you will need people who understand [how users read](/service-manual/design-and-content/how-users-read.html) and how best to [write for government services](/service-manual/writing-government-services.html) when working on the design.

-Skilled content designers and copywriters will make forms - whether online or in print - simpler and clearer, improving the completion rate and user satisfaction in the process.
+Skilled content designers and copywriters will make forms - whether online or in print - simpler and clearer, improving the [completion rate](/service-manual/measurement/completion-rate.html) and [user satisfaction](/service-manual/user-satisfaction.html) in the process.

+##Forms are not an alternative channel
+They complement the digital transaction, and should be easy to process by staff working to support the digital service.

+Their performance also has an impact on the [KPIs you gather for digital services](/service-manual/measurement.html).